 To that he combines an equal part of Averna, a bittersweet Sicilian amaro and classic digestif.
 This gives the punch a deep richness and botanical quality, which is offset by the acidic brightness of grapefruit and lemon juice.
 Some agave nectar, which pairs well with the mezcal, adds sweetness.

-Much of the volume of the punch comes in the form of ginger beer, which also gives it carbonation.
+Much of the volume of the punch comes in the form of ginger beer, which also gives the drink carbonation.
 It’s important to keep in mind the distinction between ginger beer and ginger ale, the latter of which is often sweeter with less gingery kick.
 Additionally, different ginger beers have different levels of sweetness and spice, so you may need to adjust your recipe accordingly.

-Part of the charm of punch is in its delivery: an ornate punch bowl with a large block of ice and slices of citrus floating merrily in the bubbly drink provides a beautiful centerpiece to any get-together.
+Part of the charm of punch is in its delivery: An ornate punch bowl with a large block of ice and slices of citrus floating merrily in the bubbly drink provides a beautiful centerpiece to any get-together.
 Don’t stress if you lack a proper punch bowl or a way to make large ice blocks, though.
 If you need to use smaller ice in a pitcher or bowl, consider cutting back on the added cold water to avoid overly diluting the drink.

 - 10 ounces Averna amaro